 row.appendChild(cell);

-[Note] Since I rarely use JS to directly operate tables, I have never encountered this problem.
-It is recommended to use JS framework to operate tables, such as JQuery.
+[Note] Since I rarely use JS to operate tables directly, I have never encountered this problem.
+It is recommended to use JS framework sets to manipulate tables, such as JQuery.

-The margin attribute is valid for IE, and the padding attribute is valid for FireFox. ← This sentence is incorrectly expressed, please see ↓ for details
+The margin attribute is valid for IE and the padding attribute is valid for FireFox. ← This sentence is incorrect, see for details↓

-[Note] This issue has not been actually verified and will be modified after verification.
+[Note] This issue has not been actually verified yet, and will be modified after verification.

-[Note] It has been verified that in IE, setting margin:0px can remove the upper, lower, left and right indents, blanks, and list numbers or dots of the list.
-Setting padding has no effect on the style; in Firefox, setting margin:0px can only remove the upper and lower indents.
-After setting padding:0px, you can only remove the left and right indents.
-You must also set list-style:none to remove list numbers or dots.
-In other words, in IE, only margin:0px can be set to achieve the final effect, while in Firefox, margin:0px, padding:0px and list-style:none must be set at the same time to achieve the final effect.
+[Note] Proven that in IE, setting margin:0px can remove the up, down, left and right indentation, blank, list number or dots of the list, and setting padding has no effect on the style; in Firefox, setting margin:0px can only remove the up and down The blank space can only remove left and right indentation after setting padding: 0px.
+You must also set list-style:none to remove list number or dots.
+In other words, in IE, you can achieve the final effect by simply setting margin:0px, padding:0px and list-style:none must be set at the same time in Firefox to achieve the final effect.

 FF: opacity: 0.6.

-[Note] It is best to write both and put the opacity attribute below.
+[Note] It is best to write both and place the opacity attribute below.

 [Note] The rounded corner problem is a classic problem in CSS.
-It is recommended to use the JQuery frame set to set rounded corners and leave these complex issues to others.
+It is recommended to use the JQuery framework set to set rounded corners to leave these complex problems for others to think about.